 - A likelihood of failure that increases with time or use

 One the other hand, equipment that experiences random failures unrelated to maintenance (i.e., circuit boards) or does not serve a critical function, is less suitable to a PM program.
 Including only those assets most suited for PMs will increase its efficiency as well as aid in meeting the goals set out for the program.

 Failing to Create a Preventive Maintenance programs are not a “one size fits all” undertaking.
-In fact, one of the huge benefits of a CMMS software is that PMs can be customized to meet any company’s needs.
+In fact, one of the huge benefits of a preventive maintenance software is it can be customized to meet any company’s needs.
 For that reason, it’s important to not only establish which assets are to included in the program, but to also decide how often routine checks should be conducted.
 There are a number of factors that go into making this determination including the size and scope of the operation, the type, age and repair history of assets to be maintained as well as the recommended maintenance protocols set out by equipment manufacturers.
 By evaluating PM reports once a program has been in place for approximately six months, changes can be made to it if needed, to further enhance operations and cost efficiencies.